 “The finding that nine of ten adults and children still consume too much salt is alarming,” said CDC Director Dr. Tom Frieden, M.D., MPH.
 “The evidence is clear: too much sodium in our foods leads to high blood pressure, a major risk factor for heart disease and stroke.
 Reducing sodium in manufactured and restaurant foods will give consumers more choice and save lives.”

 CDC (Centers for Disease Control) reports sodium is directly linked to high blood pressure, heart disease, and stroke.
-Those that already have hypertension (high blood pressure) are advised by their doctors to consume less sodium, but most individuals often don’t limit their sodium enough.
+Those that already have hypertension are advised to consume less sodium, but most individuals often don’t limit their sodium enough.

 How Do I Lower My Sodium Intake?